 German consumer morale is projected to deteriorate further at the start of next year as the spread of the Omicron coronavirus variant is clouding the outlook for Europe's largest economy, a survey showed today.

-The consumer sentiment index, published by the GfK institute and based on a survey of around 2,000 Germans, rose to -0.3 heading into August from a revised -9.4 in the previous month.
+The GfK institute said its consumer sentiment index, based on a survey of around 2,000 Germans, fell to -6.8 points heading into January, from a revised -1.8 points a month earlier.

 The January reading was the lowest since June and compared with a Reuters forecast for a smaller drop to -2.5.

 GfK economist Rolf Buerkl said the high infection rates of the fourth coronavirus wave already causes renewed restrictions for many retailers and service providers.

 Germany banned unvaccinated people from entering non-essential establishments at the beginning of the month in an attempt to control rising cases amid the spread of the Omicron variant.

 The so-called 2G rule - which restricts access to vaccinated or recovered people - has hit the Christmas business badly, Buerkl added.

 "The outlook for the beginning of the next year is also subdued against the background of the rapid spread of the Omicron variant," Buerkl said.